 SINGAPORE: Feedback on alleged animal cruelty has increased, going by numbers from the Agri-Food and Veterinary Authority of Singapore (AVA).

-The authority has received about 320 cases of feedback on alleged animal cruelty so far this year, compared to 230 the whole of last year.
+The authority has received 270 cases of feedback on alleged animal cruelty from January to October this year, a slight increase from the 260 during the same period last year.
 AVA said, however, that most of those alleged cases do not involve abused animals.

 “The increase in the number of reported alleged cruelty cases could be attributed to greater awareness of animal welfare, as well as an increased willingness to report and provide useful information for our investigation,” a spokesperson said.

-Thanks to the feedback, there has been a slight rise in enforcement and prosecution in animal cruelty cases.
-Last year, 7 per cent of the feedback resulted in enforcement and prosecution, while the proportion so far this year is 9 per cent.
+Thanks to the feedback, there has been a slight rise in enforcement, including prosecution in animal cruelty cases.
+Last year, 4 per cent of the feedback resulted in enforcement and prosecution, while the proportion so far this year is 5 per cent.

 Last month, 45-year-old Yeo Poh Kwee was sentenced to the maximum jail term under the law, 18 months, for animal cruelty.
 He had wanted to abandon his poodle because his neighbours said it barked incessantly when he was away.